wazeer1/temple-connect-doc/README.md

 | Super Admin (ORAAK) | ORAAK Technologies staff responsible for managing the platform, approving temples, monitoring transactions, and handling system-level configurations. |

 ### 2.4.
 Operating Environment
-The Temple connect platform will operate within the following environment:
+The Temple Connect platform will operate within the following environment:

 - **Web Application**: Built using React.js for the frontend and a Django backend.
 - **Mobile Application**: Developed using React Native for cross-platform compatibility (Android and iOS).